alexanderdittrich/python-template-project/README.md

 Python provides a short guide for notation: https://peps.python.org/pep-0008/

 - Repository names: As concise as possible, should be descriptive.
-Lower case with hyphens `lowercase-title-with-hyphens`.
+Lower case with hyphens `lowercase-title-with-hyphens`
 - Types like classes, structs:

 ```python